Banner

 Domain-Specific Modelling Languages: Challenges and Opportunities

-Juan de Lara, Computer Science, Universidad Autónoma de Madrid, Spain
+Juan de Lara, Universidad Autónoma de Madrid, Spain

 The Use of Model-driven Engineering for Crisis Management